 16 Days of Activism

-As many in the U.S. paused to celebrate Thanksgiving last week, November 25th also marked the beginning of 16 Days of Activism Against Gender-Based Violence.
+As many in the U.S. paused to celebrate Thanksgiving, November 25th also marked the beginning of 16 Days of Activism Against Gender-Based Violence.
 For 30 years, the international community has come together to amplify voices and speak out against gender-based violence, which affects millions of people worldwide.

 While gender-based violence affects men, women, boys and girls worldwide, women and girls like Angela are affected disproportionately.

 Angela is a 12-year-old girl living in Malawi, a country where sexual and gender-based violence impacts an estimated 15-25% of girls and boys under 15 years old.

 One day, as Angela was leaving school, an older man whom she didn’t know approached her saying that he had something to tell her.
 When she stopped, he made it clear that he wanted her to be his girlfriend.

 Thankfully, Angela had been attending empowerment and self-defense classes, called IMPower, through World Relief’s SCOPE HIV project.